alexliesenfeld/httpmock/README.md

 counterpart to `MockServer::start` and `Mock::create_on_async` for `Mock::create_on`.

 ## Examples
-Fore more examples, please refer to
+For more examples, please refer to
 [this crates test directory](https://github.com/alexliesenfeld/httpmock/blob/master/tests ).

 ## Debugging